lechrsty/woofgang/README.md

-# WoofGang
+# Woof Gang

-WoofGang is a front end CRUD web application that helps you find the right teammate for your dog(s) to learn, grow, and play with.
+Woof Gang is a front end CRUD web application that helps you find the right teammate for your dog(s) to learn, grow, and play with.

 ## Table of Contents
 [Homepage](https://github.com/lechrsty/woofgang/blob/main/README.md#homepage)